stolostron/stolostron/dev-preview/README.md

 ## Incident detection

+Clusters can generate significant volumes of monitoring data, making it hard for you to distinguish critical signals from noise.
+Single incidents can trigger a cascade of alerts, and this results in extended time to detect and resolve issues.

-Dealing with the amount of active alerts in a cluster can be challenging.
-Incident detection groups alerts that occur around the same time into incidents, helping you to focus on identifying the root cause of alert spikes rather than managing numerous individual alerts.
-The timeline of incidents is available in the OCP webconsole ("Observe" -> "Incidents") of the spoke clusters.
+The incident detection feature groups related alerts into incidents, to help you identify the root causes of alert bursts, instead of being overwhelmed by individual alerts.
+These incidents are then visualized in the OCP webconsole ("Observe" -> "Incidents") of the spoke clusters.

 The multicluster incident UI is a Grafana dashboard that provides a fleet-level table overview.

-The feature can be enabled in the `capabilities` field in the `MultiClusterObservability` custom resource (in the Hub cluster) like follows:
+The feature can be enabled in the `capabilities` field with the `MultiClusterObservability` custom resource (in the Hub cluster) like follows:

 ```yaml
 kind: MultiClusterObservability